LLM Flow Processes for Text-Conditioned Regression: Introduction

 \section{Introduction}

 Incorporating prior knowledge into regression models remains a fundamental challenge, particularly in domains where expert intuition is difficult to formalize.
-One popular approach to this has been meta-learning, for example the Neural Process \citep{neural-process,conditional-neural-p} approach, where we learn a probabilistic distribution over regression functions from a set of `representative' datasets.
-These datasets can be synthetically-generated using mechanisms (for example, causal graphs and augmentations) which mirror the processes generating real data; in this case the meta-learner can directly learn the Bayesian posterior predictive distribution by implicitly marginalising over the implied prior \citep{NDP,transformers-bayesian-inference}.

-Despite the power of this approach, encoding expert knowledge about the specific domain of a new `test' dataset remains difficult.
-Auxillary metadata---for example natural language descriptions of variables---which could inform models, is instead ignored.
 Pre-trained large language models (LLMs) integrate an enormous amount of existing information and can perform many new real-world tasks from very few examples \citep{gpt3}.
-Exciting new approaches are applying the implicit prior expert knowledge of these models to classical statistical tasks like regression, with some success \citep{LMPriors,Gruver2023-ul,llm-secretly-regressor}.

-For example, the LLM-Process (LLMP; \citealp{LLMP}) can not only learn few-shot regression models, but can improve predictions with additional textual conditioning (so, for example, predictions are improved by adding conditioning metadata ``daily temperature'' and further with the addition of ``in Montreal'').
-However, this approach has drawbacks.
-The use of LLMs as generative probabilistic models for regression data is limited by their expense and relative lack of accuracy and precision.
-This can restrict their utility in regression and density estimation tasks which require precise and reliable predictions.
-When making a large number of predictions, samples depend on the order in which new points are predicted, and they can suffer exposure bias when conditioning on their own predictions, potentially causing exponential decay in predictive accuracy \citep{bengio-scheduled-sampling-15,lecun2023autoregressive,nucleus-sampling-20}.
+Exciting new approaches are applying the implicit prior expert knowledge of these models to classical statistical tasks like regression, with some success \citep{LMPriors,Gruver2023-ul,llm-secretly-regressor,context-is-key,LLMP}.
+Among these, the LLM-Process (LLMP; \citealp{LLMP}) can not only learn few-shot regression models, but can improve predictions with additional textual conditioning.
+As an example, they demonstrate that predictions on a weather time series improve by adding the textual conditioning of ``daily temperature'', and further with the addition of ``in Montreal''.

+However, this approach has drawbacks. \citet{context-is-key} evaluate the LLMP and their own improved Direct Prompt method, and observe what they term `significant failures' on certain tasks, with predictions off by more than 500\%.
+We observe a further failure mode of autoregressive models in this scenario (see, for example, \Cref{fig:sweep}) where increasing the number of points the LLM is predicting at (the horizon or precision in \(x\)) causes cascading failures.
+We believe this relates to exposure bias when conditioning on their own predictions, which can cause exponential decay in predictive accuracy \citep{bengio-scheduled-sampling-15,lecun2023autoregressive,nucleus-sampling-20}.
+Further, these models are computationally very expensive as the models are large and require sequential sampling of one point at a time, and the samples themselves depend on the order in which new points are predicted.